ScopeLift/trueblocks-plotter/README.md

 // This is the main configuration object export const config: QueryConfig = {
+  // Optionally define the node.js max buffer size.
+Increase this from the default if your chifra
+  // command returns a lot of data, see: https://nodejs.org/api/child_process.html#child_processexeccommand-options-callback
+  maxBuffer: 1024 * 1024,
   // Define the start block, end block, and interval to query.
 For example,
   // entering 12000000, 13000000, and 1000 will fetch data for every 1000
   // blocks between blocks 12000000 and 13000000